Riveranda/Ai-FlappyBird/README.md

 > simple games such as flappy bird.</h3>
 >
 > The goal of this project was to achieve a generation of birds which passed the 1000th' pipe,</br>
-> and the brilliant NEATS engine destroyed that goal and pushes past 5000, embarrassing any human player.
+> and the brilliant NEATS engine destroyed that goal and pushed past 5000 with ease.
 > </br>
 > </br>
 ![Ai Flappy Bird](flappybirdai.png?raw=true "Environment Variables")</br>